jade-nl/dt.bldr/bin/README.md

 I strongly discourage using /bin as prefix because the installation process installs more then just a few binaries.
 These would all end up in /bin when setting the global prefix to /bin.
-This can be fine-tuned on the configuration file though.
+This can be fine-tuned in the configuration file though.

 The -t option takes care of the integration tests that come with darktable.
-The main reason for this script is to be able to build an install one or more personalized darktable versions and as such these integration tests are out-of-scope.
+The main reason for this script is to be able to build an install one or more personalized darktable versions and/or relatively easy build and test PRs.
+As such these integration tests are out-of-scope.

 The integration tests are rather large and are not being downloaded by default.
 There's a configuration option that can be set in dt.bldr.cfg to change this